Hearthstone Battlegrounds Strategy Guide [Season 9]

 Spells to use with Quillboar build

 Getting Gem Confiscation is a good utility spell for changing up the board, especially if you want to put gems on a Cleave minion.
-Top of the Beanstalk is also extremely good since getting one Hogrider or even Chargla (if you have Drakkari as well) with buffed-up Blood Gems can literally win you the game.
+Any spell that allows you to either fastly upgrade or discover a Tier 6 minion is also extremely good since getting one Hogrider or even Chargla (if you have Drakkari as well) with buffed-up Blood Gems can literally win you the game.
 Of course, if you see any choose one spells, you should take them as well because they will trigger Hogrider’s effect once casted.

 pirate season 9 hearthstone comp endgame

-Key minions: Brann Bronzebeard and Doubloon Grifter (Resources), Spacefarer, Salty Hog, and Dual-Wield Corsair (Scailing)
+Key minions: Brann Bronzebeard and Doubloon Grifter (Resources), Spacefarer, Salty Hog, and Dual-Wield Corsair (Scaling)

 Supporting Minions: Peggy, Gunpowder Courier, Gritty Headhunter, Lovestick Balladist, Blade Collector